mmai/piquetBook/src/descriptionOfTheGame.md

 Some players show all that they claim as good or equal; this, however, is not compulsory, unless the cards are asked for.

 As the law now stands, calling is equivalent to showing.
 Hence, if A calls, say, "Forty-eight in diamonds," the only diamonds he can hold being ace, knave, ten, nine, eight, B is deemed to know that A holds a quart.
 A forgets to reckon his quart, and leads a card.
 B cannot reckon any equal or inferior sequence.
-If A remembers he has not reckoned the quart, he can rectify the omission before B has played to the first trick.(See Law 56 and Case IV.)
+If A remembers he has not reckoned the quart, he can rectify the omission before B has played to the first trick (See [Law 56](lawsOfPiquet.md#calling-and-showing) and [Case IV.](casesAndDecisions.md#case-iv)).

 The younger hand is not bound to call his best sequence first.
 Thus, if the elder has called a tierce major, and the younger has replied, "Not good", the younger is at liberty to show and count a tierce minor first, and then a quart or larger sequence.
 The reason for the difference between the elder and younger hands in this respect is that the younger is only reckoning (adding up his score); but the elder is ascertaining whether what he calls is good, and, by calling a lower sequence before a higher, he might gain information as to the contents of his opponent's hand to which he is not entitled.
 The elder hand, however, having called a sequence which is good, may reckon lower sequences in any order for the same reason, viz., that he is then only adding up his score.